 Your marketing should be focused on driving the footfall, while your sales team needs to be driving up the conversion rate and average spend.
 By taking this simple approach you can turn an ambitious vision into a very specific and achievable series of quarterly targets.

-Once again, these principles translate directly into the digital world, where your footfall is your website traffic and your conversion rate and average order values are the ecommerce equivalents.
+Once again, these principles translate directly into the digital world, where your footfall is your website traffic and your conversion rate and average order values are the eCommerce equivalents.

 Ultimately, you can have the greatest strategy in the world but if it’s not lived and breathed by the people on the ground then it won’t count for much.
 For example, when I was at Selfridges there was a restaurant that was consistently struggling.
-I met with the team to talk them through the customer experience model and invited them to outline some of the obstacles the company was placing in their way.
+I met with the team to talk them through the customer experience model and invited them to outline some of the obstacles the company was placed in their way.
 For instance, the ice machine was broken which meant they had to go three floors down to replenish it.
-This might sound trivial but it was one of countless examples of where the business was making it unnecessarily difficult for the team to do their job.
+This might sound trivial but it was one of the countless examples of where the business was making it unnecessarily difficult for the team to do their job.

-Of course the Selfridges board have enough to be getting on with without worrying about ice-machines, but this is where mid-level managers play an essential role.
+Of course, the Selfridges board have enough to be getting on with without worrying about ice machines, but this is where mid-level managers play an essential role.
 In fact, I would argue that this is the most undervalued role in many businesses.
 It’s all very well trying to flatten your hierarchy, but ultimately it’s these managers that are in a position to listen to the workers and ensure such obstacles are identified and removed.